Skip to main content

 torizoncore-builder build --create-template

 The previous command will create a tcbuild.yaml file containing all possible configuration parameters accepted by the command.
 The configuration file is in YAML format, which is compatible with most modern code editors.
+Any other name can be chosen for the file, but tcbuild.yaml is the name that the build command will expect by default when running in build mode.
 Most parameters in the generated file are commented out with # character at the beginning of each line.
-You will also see lines that begin with >>, which provide inline explanations — these are optional and can be left as-is or removed.
+Lines having the characters >> are just explaining the contents of the file and should be left as-is or removed if desired.

-The file structure follows a nested tree, where each leaf is a configurable property.
 To enable a setting, you must uncomment the relevant line and all its parent levels by removing the leading #.
 A valid configuration file consists of three main sections, represented by top-level keys:

 tcbuild.yaml